Exploring the Rules & Processes That Determine How Banks Investigate Disputes

 It’s best for everyone if the cardholder directly contacts the merchant before filing a chargeback.
 In many cases, the merchant is willing to work with the cardholder to resolve the situation and avoid a dispute.
 This is a “win-win” scenario for all parties: the cardholder could see faster resolution, while the merchant and issuer are spared the cost of the dispute process.

-Have additional questions about the dispute process?
+Have additional questions about the dispute process or how banks investigate chargebacks?
 Want to learn how merchants and banks can save money through chargeback management?
 Click below to speak with one of our dispute experts today.